 - Leftovers can be stored for 2 to 3 days in the refrigerator.

-- If you want to freeze the leftovers, let the dish cool completely and place the food in an airtight container.
+- If you want to freeze the leftover stove top chicken thighs, let the dish cool completely and place the food in an airtight container.
 You can store for up to 3 months this way.

 - Thaw frozen mushroom chicken thighs in the refrigerator overnight.